 - Lastly, read aloud with your student daily (especially in grades K-2)

-Given these points, IVLA students will have a teacher and mentor to assist them with their learning.
+Given these points, IVLA students will have a teacher and success coach to assist them with their learning.
 Not surprisingly, elementary students need a variety of activities.
 Students will work on activities both online and offline.
 The offline activities will give them a hands-on opportunity to practice what they have learned in their lessons.

 Elementary students can expect to: